qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 and FMEA (Failure Mode and Effects Analysis).
 Inputs for this concept are the requirements of ISO26262 Part 6 Chapter 7 and Part 9 Chapter 7 and 8.

 The objectives of the DFA are to show that the required freedom from interference is achieved.
-Therefore the potential causes or initiators are analysed.
+Therefore the potential causes or initiators are analysed :need:`gd_guidl__safety_analysis`.
 The DFA is focussed on common cause failures.
 With a DFA architectural features are analysed if

  | - there are redundant elements (similar or non-similar)
  | - failures can violate a functions and the safety mechanisms for the function